 Born on this date in 1934 was Gene Freese, infielder for the Pittsburgh Pirates from 1955 to 1958 then again in 1964-65.
 Gene was signed as an amateur free agent by the Pirates just prior to the 1953 season.
-He hit .300 that first season in the lower levels then moved up to AA in 1954 where he hit .332 with 16 homers in 145 games, which earned him an opening day spot for the 1955 Pirates.
-He played just over half of his games at 3B that rookie season and the rest at 2B, hitting .253 with 14 homers and 69 runs scored in 134 games.
+He hit .300 that first season in the lower levels then moved up to AA in 1954 where he hit .332 with 16 homers in 145 games, which earned him an Opening Day spot for the 1955 Pirates.
+He played just over half of his games at third base that rookie season and the rest at second base, hitting .253 with 14 homers and 69 runs scored in 134 games.
 Gene started off slow in 1956, hitting .209 through July 4th when he was sent back to the minors.
-He returned in late September for six games, going 2 for 11 at the plate.
+He returned in late September for six games, going 2-for-11 at the plate.

-In 1957 he was on the bench to start the year but by late May he was in the lineup regularly, mostly at 3B and he hit a career high .283 in 114 games.
+In 1957, he was on the bench to start the year but by late May he was in the lineup regularly, mostly at third base and he hit a career high .283 in 114 games.
 Despite that season, he started the next year on the bench, starting just one game through the first two months when the Pirates traded him along with Johnny O’Brien for Dick Schofield, who was featured here yesterday.
 Freese played for four different teams before the Pirates purchased him from the Reds in November 1963.
-He played 99 games that 1964 season, 72 at third base, the rest off the bench and hit .225 with 40 RBI’s.
+He played 99 games that 1964 season, 72 at third base, the rest off the bench and hit .225 with 40 RBIs.
 He saw limited action for the 1965 Pirates, getting into 43 games before he was sold to the Chicago White Sox.
-Gene finished his career in 1966, hitting .254 with 115 homers and 432 RBI’s in 1115 games.
+Gene finished his career in 1966, hitting .254 with 115 homers and 432 RBIs in 1115 games.